Operations Audit Log

-How AeroCopilot's append-only OpsAuditLog, Postgres immutability triggers, and seven-year retention satisfy 14 CFR 135.439 and the §135.63 inspector bundle.
+How AeroCopilot's append-only OpsAuditLog, Postgres immutability triggers, and seven-year retention support the certificate holder's §135.63 recordkeeping and the one-click inspector bundle.

 Supplemental to Certificate Holder Recordkeeping.
 The Operations Audit Log is supplemental to the certificate holder's primary recordkeeping system and is not a substitute for compliance with the certificate holder's Operations Specifications (including A011 — Areas of En Route Operation Authorized, A012 — Airports Authorized — Special Requirements), General Operations Manual, or FAA-approved Part 135 manual system.
 The certificate holder is solely responsible for compliance with 14 CFR §135.21, §135.63, §135.439, and applicable Operations Specifications.